 Five processes that ensure you get the most from your CMMS software

-A Computerized Maintenance Management System (CMMS) is software that enables real estate owners and service providers to operate and maintain their buildings and technical assets in an efficient, cost effective, and compliant way.
-CMMS supports forecasting, planning, and evaluating any type of maintenance work, either contracted or delivered by internal maintenance staff.
+A Computerized Maintenance Management System (CMMS) is software that enables real estate owners and service providers to operate and maintain their buildings and technical assets in a beneficial, cost effective, and compliant way.
+This page discusses how implementing a CMMS system will support the forecasting, planning, and evaluating any type of maintenance work, either contracted or delivered by internal maintenance staff.

 Due to the complexity of maintenance legislation, execution of maintenance work needs to be planned, monitored, and documented with great care.
 CMMS supports maintenance planners, engineers, and supervisors with tools and technology that ensure streamlined and compliant execution of work.

 Maintenance is essential to keep equipment, buildings, and the work environment safe and reliable.
 Inadequate maintenance can lead to dangerous situations, accidents, and health problems.
-The maintenance process is also a high-risk activity and it has to be performed in a safe way, with appropriate protection of maintenance workers.
+The maintenance process is also a high-risk activity and it must be performed safely, with appropriate protection of maintenance workers.
 CMMS software supports compliance with health and safety regulations to ensure both a healthy workplace environment and a safe execution of maintenance work.
 CMMS includes health and safety documentation, procedures, checklists, and workflows for any type of maintenance work to ensure compliance.

 If you would like to learn more about Planon’s CMMS solutions, contact us to schedule a demo.

 Reactive maintenance work, mostly caused by asset failures or maintenance backlogs, is expensive because it is not planned or budgeted but needs immediate action.
 Time based maintenance allows maintenance experts to plan and execute maintenance activities based on warranties, qualitative requirements, or compliancy and legislation.
 This type of time-based maintenance reduces reactive work drastically, including the corresponding costs.